 With a minimum of a Bachelor’s Degree and one year of work experience, better yet a degree in Mathematics or Statistics, you can pursue any one of the following courses on upGrad to increase your chances of success in the field.

-- PG Certification in Machine Learning and Deep Learning from IIT Bangalore (6 months)
+- Advanced Certificate Program in Machine Learning and Deep Learning from IIT Bangalore (6 months)

-- PG Certification in Machine Learning and NLP from IIT Bangalore (6 months)
+- Advanced Certificate Program in Machine Learning and NLP from IIT Bangalore (6 months)

-- PG Diploma in Machine Learning and AI from IIT Bangalore (12 months)
+- Executive PG Programme in Machine Learning & AI from IIT Bangalore (12 months)

 - Advanced Certification in Machine Learning and Cloud from IIT Madras (12 months)